craftcms/cms/docs/assets.md

 * The URL to the folder containing the files
 * The file system path to the folder containing the files

-If you want to use a relative file system path, note that it should be relative from the directory that holds your index.php file.
+If you want to use a relative file system path, note that it should be relative from the directory that holds your `index.php` file.
 So if your files are set up like this:

     craft/
     public_html/
         index.php
         images/

-…then the correct relative path to images/ would be “images/”.
+…then the correct relative path to `images/` would be `images/`.

 Note that Craft/PHP must be able to write to the the folder you created.
 See [the installation guide](installing.md#step-2-set-the-permissions) for recommended permissions.